The Dispute Resolution Review: Germany

-In principle, oral hearings, including the court's decision and final judgments, are public (exceptions apply to proceedings before family courts).
+In principle, oral hearings, including court decisions and final judgments, are public (exceptions apply to proceedings before family courts).
 Only the parties to the litigation, however, may inspect the court files.
 Any other person seeking inspection of files must demonstrate a legally recognised interest to inspect all or part of the court records of a particular case.
 Another possible way for third parties to gain access to the files is to intervene in the pending action if the requirements of a third-party intervention are met.

 ix Litigation funding